varunbhiwapurkar/Automotive-CAN-Bus-Intrusion-Detection-Lab/README.md

 ## Objectives

-- Build virtual a CAN network using SocketCAN.
+- Build virtual CAN network using SocketCAN.
 - Simulate real-world CAN attacks.
 - Develop a Python-based CAN Intrusion Detection System.
 - Analyze CAN traffic using Wireshark.